 Animal Care Education Programme

-The Cochrane Polar Bear Habitat offers students, teachers and groups the chance to better understand the life of a polar bear animal care worker and the integral role captive polar bears play in understanding the polar bear species.
+The Cochrane Polar Bear Habitat offers students, teachers and groups the chance to better understand the life of a polar bear animal care worker and the integral role polar bears in human care play in understanding the polar bear species.

-This program allows students to experience a day-in-the-life of an animal care member.
+The Habitat works with colleges to train students wanting to work with animals.
+This program allows students to experience a day-in-the-life of animal care staff.
 Students will be asked to keep behavioural logs, prepare daily diets along with supplements, create enrichments, clean enclosures and work in an exciting environment.